khmaher/SNPs-discovery-for-Fluidigm/README.md

   <br>
   <br>

+  This guide is for generating the files you need to submit to design primers for SNP typing on the Fluidigm system.

-  Summary of what this protocol is for what it does....  assumes you have a reference genome and short read Illumina sequencing data for WGR (or similar)
+  It assumes you have a reference genome and short read Illumina sequencing data for aligning and calling SNPs for 3 or more individuals (e.g. WGR or similar).

   Whilst this protocol has been written for use with The University of Sheffield's [BESSEMER](https://docs.hpc.shef.ac.uk/en/latest/bessemer/index.html) system,